amirabbasja/Mutual-Fund-Evaluation/README.md

 Where MAR is the minimum acceptable return, and is chosen to match the investor’s goals, R are the empirical investment returns, Pr is the probability of making that return.
 Also, The numerator is the first order higher partial moment.
 The denominator is the square root of the second order lower partial moment. for mor information, refer to Sortino (1999).

-### 26. Omega ratio
+### 26. Omega ratio (Bernardo and Ledoit ratio)

 Presented by Shadwick and Keating (2002), The Omega Ratio is a risk-adjusted performance measure that assesses the likelihood of achieving a target return compared to the potential for under performing.
 A higher Omega ratio indicates a higher likelihood of achieving the target return relative to the possibility of under performing.
 Conversely, a lower Omega ratio suggests a greater risk of not meeting the target.
+This ratio implicitly adjusts for both skewness and kurtosis in the return distribution

 * A value greater than 1 indicates a higher probability of achieving the target return
 * while a value less than 1 suggests a higher likelihood of under performing the target.